Non Attendance for Appointments

 The practice does not tolerate violent or abusive patients.
 If a patient commits an act of violence against any of the Doctors or Staff then they may be removed from the practice list with immediate effect and the incident reported to the Police.

 We always try to provide the best services possible but there may be times when you feel this has not happened.
 Our in-house complaints procedure is not able to deal with questions of legal liability or compensation.
 We hope you will use it to allow us to look into and, if necessary, correct any problems that you have identified or mistakes that have been made.
 If you use this procedure it does not affect your right to complain to NHS England.
-If you wish to make a complaint please write to our Practice Manager.
+If you wish to make a complaint please make an appointment with our Practice Manager.
 Full details will be taken and a decision made on how best to deal with the complaint.
 You will not be discriminated against by making a complaint.

 The Rights and Responsibilities of Patients